lhcb/scheduling-event-model/FrameworkDesignConsiderations.md

 # Operations

 In addtion to `Transform` there is at least one more operation required: reduction.
 A prime example of reduction is `std::accumulate`.
-It operates an a vector of values, and can be seen as a generalization of eg. summation.
-This operation is eg. needed to combine a list of Hlt decisions into one global decision -- in this case the operation is logical or.
+It operates on a vector of values, and produces a single scalar result.
+An example of such a reduction is summation.
+This operation is eg. needed to combine a list of Hlt decisions into one global decision -- in this case the binary operation used to combine two results is logical `OR`, and the initial value is `false`.
+Note that in this case the result is independent of the order in which one iterates over the input vector.
+But that is not always the case.
 Let us call the corresponding algorithm `Accumulator`.

+(note: N4505, 4.2 calls this 'generalized sum', and provides a commutative and a non-commutative version;
+Stepanov correctly maps this operation to the concept of 'semi-ring', see e.g. https://en.wikipedia.org/wiki/Semiring, structures with two binary operations, called 'addition' and 'multiplication' but note that these names are more generic than the addition and mulitplication of numbers)

+# More operations

+In general we expect that the processing can be described by a directed, acyclic graph, through which data flows.
+However, it is not always needed that the data flows through the entire graph.
+In the trigger, where most data is rejected, one does not need all derived data to come to the conclusion that an event is not interesting.
+As a result, we need a means of short circuiting further processing.

 # Concurrency Friendly